stxent/audio-player/README.md

 make
 ```

 All firmwares are placed in a *board* directory inside the *build* directory.
-The Application firmware is placed in an application.hex file and may be flashed using a preferred tool, for example LPC-Link or J-Link.
+The Application firmware is placed in an application.bin file and may be flashed using a preferred tool, for example LPC-Link or J-Link.
 Versions for a DFU must be loaded using dfu-util (root access may be required):

 ```sh
 dfu-util -R -D application.bin